alsadiamir/p4Thesis2021/clone_examples/basic/README.md

 xterm h1 h2 h3
 ```

-In the second terminal run the following command to add the rules written in cmd.txt to the switch s1:
+In the **second terminal** run the following command to add the rules written in cmd.txt to the switch s1:
 ```shell
 sudo python cmd_app.py
 ```

-Then, in the h2 and h3 terminals, run the command to start listening to TCP packets:
+Then, in the **h2 and h3 terminals**, run the command to start listening to TCP packets:
 ```shell
 ./receive.py
 ```

-Then, in the h1 terminal run the command to send a packet to h2:
+Then, in the **h1 terminal** run the command to send a packet to h2:
 ```shell
 ./send.py 10.0.0.2 "message payload"
 ```

-**If h3 receives the message then the clone was succesfully performed**
+**If h3 receives the message then the clone was successfully performed**